tommay/risp/README.md

 and `cond` has no "else" clause.
 There's probably more mish-mash as well.

+Variables are immutable, i.e., there are no side-effect functions other than define and define-macro which define top-level variables.
+.
+Top-level variables can be redefined.

 Well.
 Despite proving that their interpreter is strictly more powerful than McCarthy's interpreter because it can evaluate some things that would cause McCarthy to diverge, it turns out that "Cons